Victor-Alk/ECI_India/README.md

 4. The constituency information (No, Name, etc.) and the Turnout data will be the same for all candidates in that constituency and must be repeated on each row.
 5. Combine multi-line candidate names into a single field (e.g., "DR. HEENA VIJAYKUMAR GAVIT").
 6. Treat "NOTA" as a candidate.
 If data for a field (like Gender or Age) is missing, leave it blank.
+7. If Candidate_Name = NOTA, keep the "Symbol" column empty.
-7. Handle messy or misaligned rows by correctly matching the data to the right column based on the table's overall structure.
+8. Handle messy or misaligned rows by correctly matching the data to the right column based on the table's overall structure.
-8. Do not add any commentary or explanations.
+9. Do not add any commentary or explanations.
 Only output the raw CSV data, starting with the header row.

 CSV files :
 Delhi 2025 - 10-Detailed_Results_1744913508.pdf